 How to buy the best action camera

-There are many different types of action cameras available – whether you’re after a cheap camera or one that records 4K video, this expert guide will help you pick out the ideal action camera.
+Whether you’re after a cheap action camera or one that records 4K video, this expert guide will help you pick out your ideal model.

-How much should I spend on an action camera?
+How much should you spend on an action camera?

 Some of the higher-end models even include built-in waterproofing, image stabilisation, or the ability to live stream.